jcheminform/cito-editorial/editorial.md

 Egon Willighagen, 0000-0001-7542-0286, Dept of Bioinformatics - BiGCaT, NUTRIM, Maastricht University

 We cite other literature for many reasons.
-The reasons are normally positive: it supports a statement we make in our article, the new work extends on earlier ides, or the cited paper outlines a method or a data set we use.
-Sometimes, however, we cite an article differently.
-For example, because we disagree with the conclusions from that article.
+The reasons are normally positive: it supports a statement we make in our article, the new work extends earlier idesa, or the cited paper outlines a method or a dataset we use.
+Sometimes, however, we cite an article differently such as when we disagree with the conclusions from that article.
 Citations help us find more information about a concept, and allow individual journal article to focus on the new content.
-Furthermore, they position the new work on its historical context and citation analyses can point us to research topics we would otherwise not have thought of [<a href="#citeref1">1</a>].
+Furthermore, they position the new work in its historical context and citation analyses can point us to research topics we would otherwise not have thought of [<a href="#citeref1">1</a>].

 Of course, citations have found additional uses that stem from the idea that articles that are cited a lot may be important.
-Would we assume that all citations to an article are positive, this is a logical conclusion.
+If we assume that all citations to an article are positive, this is a logical conclusion.
 However, citations are not always positive.
 We can cite an article because we disagree with the statements.
 For example, a 2011 paper in Science about the possible uptake of arsenate ions in DNA has seen mostly disagreeing citations [<a href="#citeref2">2</a>].